 Known for the New Year Firework play, Darling Harbour is one of the must-visit places in Australia.
 According to the Geographical placement, Australia and the rest of Oceania sees the sunrise before most parts of the world.
 If you’re travelling during New Year, Australia would be the top choice, and Darling Harbour ranks number one.
 This recreational precinct located on the western outskirts of Sydney is best known for its nighttime glam, waterfront dining, and Saturday night fireworks.

 If you are a bit of a thrill-seeker, the Skywalk Observation would suit your bucket list.
-Apart from that, tourists can also visit the 4D cinema, go shopping to their heart’s extent and enjoy a truly Australian city life of a local.
-When you’re in Sydney, don’t forget to visit the tower.
+Apart from that, tourists can also visit the 4D cinema, go shopping to their heart’s content and enjoy a truly Australian city life of a local.

 Comprising over 30 hectares of space, this beautiful garden attracts over three million visitors annually.
 If you’re planning to visit the Royal Botanic Gardens, you can either use the Ferry route from the Sydney Opera House gate or the Queen Elizabeth II gate – this would promise you a view like no other.
 Locals also arrive in their vehicles, so the options are quite wide.